 Hey everybody!
 My 7-day Ireland itinerary is perfect for planning what to see and do in this beautiful country.
 We’ve also covered general travel tips before, like how to pack light and how to pack for a road trip, as well as some travel essentials for women, all of which apply here!
-Still, there are some Ireland-specific aspects about the country’s culture that first-time visitors should know before they go.
+Still, there are some Ireland-specific aspects of the country’s culture that first-time visitors should know before they go.
 Here’s a list of my essential 15 travel tips for Ireland and Northern Ireland.

 Let’s get started!

 The island of Ireland is split in two: Northern Ireland, which is still a part of the United Kingdom, and the larger, sovereign Republic of Ireland.
 In Northern Ireland, you’ll need to convert to the British Pound, whereas in the Republic of Ireland, you’ll be spending euros.
 Check with your bank ahead of time and minimize foreign transaction fees, then withdraw cash directly from local ATMs.
 I went so far as to change banks before diving into my nomad lifestyle so that I wouldn’t keep getting hit by those fees.

 - Invest in a Heritage Pass

 Crucial for those who want to trek all around Ireland, an official Heritage Pass only costs 40 euros.
 This card gets you into all OPW heritage sites, such as castles, abbeys, forts, national parks, and more!
 Check ahead of time if your travel itinerary includes more than one of these sites, and if so, this card will pay you back in just a few stops!